Tiger FM

 Addressing residents in Kayunga, Museveni warned against land grabbing, describing it as illegal and often driven by ignorance of the law.
 He emphasised that sitting tenants are protected by law and should not be forcefully evicted.

-“You have no right to evict sitting tenants from land,” Museveni said, urging NRM leaders to sensitise communities on land rights and resolve disputes peacefully.
-He added that land matters were exhaustively addressed during the Constituent Assembly and that tenants’ rights remain constitutionally protected.
+“You have no right to evict sitting tenants from land,” Museveni said, urging NRM leaders to educate communities on land rights and resolve disputes peacefully.
+He added that land matters were thoroughly addressed during the Constituent Assembly and that tenants’ rights remain constitutionally protected.

 Speaking during the campaign launch in the Greater Mukono region, Museveni encouraged residents to embrace the Parish Development Model as a pathway to wealth creation and job growth.
-He also highlighted job creation through commercial agriculture, irrigation, skills training and industrialisation, and urged communities to identify land for the establishment of industrial parks.
+He also highlighted opportunities in commercial agriculture, irrigation, skills training, and industrialisation, and urged communities to identify land for the establishment of industrial parks.

-Responding to concerns raised by the Bakuku community over alleged denial of passports, Museveni clarified that citizenship by birth, registration or naturalisation is a constitutional right, stressing that no eligible Ugandan should be denied services due to unnecessary bureaucracy.
+Responding to concerns from the Bakuku community over alleged denial of passports, Museveni clarified that citizenship by birth, registration, or naturalisation is a constitutional right, stressing that no eligible Ugandan should be denied services due to unnecessary bureaucracy.

 In Mukono District, Museveni promised to address complaints against leaders accused of denying residents access to Parish Development Model funds.
 Hon.
-Janet Museveni, in her remarks, urged voters to support and vote for the National Resistance Movement party.
+Janet Museveni, in her remarks, urged voters to support the National Resistance Movement party.

 “I have learnt from security circles of a plot to have me arrested before polling day in order to create a pre-emptive massacre similar to what happened in November 2020,” Kyagulanyi said, urging his supporters to remain peaceful and nonviolent.
 He also appealed to residents of Mbale to vote for him.